Correct and Optimal: the Regular Expression Inference Challenge: Conclusions

 \section{Conclusions}

-We have introduced the regular expression inference challenge, an open-ended research challenge for the machine learning community, inviting participants to develop models that can generate minimal regular expressions \WRT PN-sets and cost functions.
+We have introduced the regular expression inference challenge, an open-ended research challenge with a novel goal, \emph{optimisation while remaining correct}, for the machine learning community, inviting participants to develop models that can generate minimal regular expressions \WRT PN-sets and cost functions.
 We motivated the challenge in the light of regular expression and formal language research, machine learning research, and potential practical applications that we believe stand to benefit from regular expression inference.
 We employed heuristic and learned baselines, indicating that the REI challenge is difficult, and warrants further research into how machine learning and deep learning approaches can be leveraged to better cover this problem.

 We invite the research community to participate in the REI challenge hosted on CodaLab, where starter code is also made available to enable reproduction of our baselines: